siegeon/magic.lambda.scheduler/README.md

 * __[wait.scheduler.next]__ - Returns the date and time of the next scheduled task, if any.
 * __[wait.scheduler.running]__ - Returns true if the scheduler is running.

+Notice, all of these slots are `async`, and can only be executed from an async context.

 ## Creating a task

 To create a task without an execution date and no repetition pattern, you can use something such as the following.